guille-mas/blog/README.md

 - `make build` \
 Build inmutable Docker images like those available at [my Dockerhub account](https://hub.docker.com/r/guillermomaschwitz/blog)
 - `make push` \
-Push locall images to docker hub
+Push local images to docker hub
 - `make deploy` \
 Creates or updates the aws infrastructure needed for this blog, and uploads the last production build available at dockerhub to AWS S3